 Eyeglasses or soft contact lenses may be used to correct the mild nearsightedness and astigmatism caused in the early stages of Keratoconus.
 As the disorder progresses and the cornea continues to thin and change shape, rigid gas permeable contact lenses are generally prescribed to correct vision more adequately.
-The contact lenses must be carefully fitted and frequent checkups and lens changes may be needed to achieve and maintain good vision.
+The keratoconus contact lenses must be carefully fitted and frequent checkups and lens changes may be needed to achieve and maintain good vision.

-What is astigmatism?
+What is Astigmatism?

 Astigmatism means that the front surface of the eye (the cornea or clear window in front of the eye) is less round and more irregular in shape so the image won’t focus clearly on the retina in the back of the eye.
 This can result in poor vision and glare.